Stage Directions (An Actor’s Guide)

 What are Stage Directions?

-Stage directions are instructions in a play for technical aspects of the production like lighting, sound, costume, scenery or props and, most importantly, the movement of actors onstage.
+Stage directions are instructions in a play for technical aspects of the production, such as lighting, sound, costume, scenery or props and, most importantly, the movement of actors onstage.
 It is the stage directions that tell you what a character looks like, where they travel in the space and what the space looks and sounds like.

 Stage directions give you vital information for the action and relationships between people, things and places inside a text.
 They also give you an insight into the playwright and how they approach their work.
 Shakespeare was famously very light on the stage directions, his only credited one is ‘Exit stage left, pursued by a bear’!
 This is because he was acting in or directing his own pieces and didn’t need to write down the stage directions.
 Tennessee Williams, on the other hand, was incredibly descriptive, outrageously prescriptive and wrote genuine essay-length stage directions!
 Each writer has their own style, and it is your job as the actor to know what these instructions mean and how to make them work for you on stage.